Skip to content

 Night Vision

-Cats are gifted with a reflective layer behind each retina, which gives them better vision than humans during the nighttime hours.
+Cats are gifted with a reflective layer behind each retina, which gives them better vision than humans during nighttime hours.

 This makes it easy to hunt and stalk prey at night.